-McGill Global Health Programs (GHP) is pleased to announce the launch of the Global Health MDCM Student Research Awards.
-This new funding competition aims to support current McGill University MDCM students to participate and gain experience in remotely conducted global health research projects.
-Through the generosity and support of our donors, GHP will temporarily transition certain awards normally administered under GHP’s Travel Awards program to support this new program.
+McGill Global Health Programs (GHP) is pleased to announce the launch of the 2021 Global Health MDCM Student Research Awards.
+This funding competition aims to support McGill MDCM students to participate and gain experience in remote or locally conducted global health research projects.
+Through the generosity and support of our donors, GHP has temporarily transitioned certain awards normally administered under GHP’s Travel Awards program to support this awards competition, now in its second year.

 Successful applicants will receive funds designated towards a stipend to conduct or assist a faculty member on a global health research project.
-As a reminder, these Awards can only support remotely conducted research.
+As a reminder, these Awards will only support research conducted remotely or on-site locally (i.e. on-campus or at a McGill affiliate research centre in the Montreal or Gatineau areas).
 Funds cannot be applied towards travel or fieldwork.
-The intent of this program is to support and encourage students to continue their research work while abiding by the travel directives defined by the University in relation to COVID-19.
+The intent of this program is to support and encourage students to continue their research while abiding by the travel directives defined by the University in relation to COVID-19.
 The list of awards open for this competition are:

 Please refer to the MDCM Student Research Awards Descriptions for the revised terms of eligibility for each of the following awards.